quintindk/devops-voyager/README.md

 I was looking at [Flask](http://flask.palletsprojects.com/en/1.1.x/) and decided the programming style, specifically using attribution for routing etc., worked for me.
 It would also be easy to install in a docker container to get it running.

+The app is very basic; it has two methods:

+* `greet` will return a random greeting.
+* `greet/<language>` will return the greeting for that language
+* `languages` will return the list of languages

+My favourite greeting is "Friends of space, how are you all?
+Have you eaten yet?
+Come visit us if you have time.".
+I'm not sure if this is an invite to come and eat us?
+You can retrieve this using Amoy as a parameter.

 ## reverse-proxy

 The reverse proxy pattern is a common architectural pattern in Kubernetes and is specifically implemented in [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) controllers.
 There is an entire list of possible controllers including cloud specific controllers (which we'll get to later) but for now we'll use [NGINX](https://www.nginx.com/) for an on prem or dev cluster.